trey2021/maestro-sdk-docs/Unreal/README.md

 It should be noted that the plugin calls `start_maestro_detection_service` on start-up, so it is unnecessary to call this function to get the glove to connect provided the plugin is enabled and starts up properly.

 ## Useful Blueprints
+The list below is not meant to be a complete and comprehensive list of all included content with the plugin, but instead is meant to detail the purpose and member variables of a few of the ones that are most likely to be used.
+The blueprints below are also meant as an example for how to use the plugin
 #### MaestroHand
 Example of animating a skeletal mesh with data from the Maestro.
 Blueprint handles haptic responses on overlap, as well as object pickup interactions.
 For this reason, all actors in the scene need to have overlap events enabled in order for the blueprint to react to them.
 All instance variables under the Maestro category are necessary for the blueprint to function properly, and their purposes are as follows:
 > **Which Hand** - Whether this hand is a left hand or a right hand.
 Blueprint uses this to decide how to draw the skeletal mesh and which glove to retrieve data from.